ClimateAnalytics/foreSIGHT/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were 2 NOTES [devtools::check(args = "--as-cran") only]:
+There was 1 NOTE [devtools::check(args = "--as-cran") only]:

-NOTE 1: Imports includes 25 non-default packages.
+Imports includes 25 non-default packages.
 The package imports a larger number of packages due to its integration of multiple statistical, hydrological, and visualization tools to support a comprehensive climate scenario evaluation framework.
 Further reduction is being considered for future versions.

-NOTE 2: Installed size is 29.2Mb (data: 26.4Mb, doc: 1.2Mb)
-The majority of the package size is due to example datasets (in data/) used to illustrate and validate the package functionality.
-These datasets are important for reproducibility, examples, and vignettes.
-The size has been minimized where feasible without compromising usability.

 ## Downstream dependencies
 There are no known reverse dependencies.